-The Institute is proud to announce that Logan Staats, the winner of CTV’s The Launch will be this year’s Keynote.
+The Institute is proud to announce that Logan Staats, a winner of CTV’s The Launch will be this year’s Keynote.
 He is a single father who is from Six Nations in Ontario.
 His song “The Lucky Ones” has hit number 1 on the Canadian Indigenous song charts.
 Available on ITunes.

 Register Now to get the earlybird discount.

 Register before October 19, 2018 and be eligible for the discounted rate of $425.00

 Go to the Registration page to see other special rates for Groups, Elders and Students